2003 Queensland Cup

-The 2003 Queensland Cup season was the 8th season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+The 2003 Queensland Cup season was the 8th season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League in Australia.
 The competition featured 12 teams playing a 26-week long season (including finals) from March to September.

 The Redcliffe Dolphins defeated the Burleigh Bears 31–18 in the Grand Final at Dolphin Oval, becoming the first club to win back-to-back premierships.
 Wynnum Denny Lambert was named the competition's Player of the Year, winning the Courier Mail Medal.

 Teams

 The Tweed Heads Seagulls, the oldest provincial club in Australia, gained entry to the competition for the 2003 season.
 The club applied for the 2002 season but were unsuccessful.
 They re-applied after the Logan Scorpions, an inaugural Queensland Cup club, ceased operations.
 Seagulls became the first New South Wales-based team to enter the competition.
 Souths Magpies acquired what remained of the Logan club and re-branded as the Souths Logan Magpies.
 Also in 2003, the East Coast Tigers reverted to their original name, Easts Tigers, after two seasons.

 The Brisbane Broncos, Melbourne Storm and North Queensland Cowboys were again affiliated with the Toowoomba Clydesdales, Norths Devils and North Queensland Young Guns respectively.